ACLU accuses Facebook of running job ads that women can't see

 "There is no place for discrimination on Facebook; it's strictly prohibited in our policies, and over the past year, we've strengthened our systems to further protect against misuse," said spokesperson Joe Osborne.
 "We are reviewing the complaint and look forward to defending our practices."

-The accusations comes after Facebook came under fire last month for allegedly allowing discriminatory housing ads on its platform.
-The Department of Housing and Urban Development in August filed a complaint against Facebook, saying the social network lets landlords and home sellers pick and choose who gets to see their ads based on race, color, religion, sex, familial status, national origin, disability and ZIP code.
+The charges come after Facebook came under fire last month for allegedly allowing discriminatory housing ads on its platform.
+The Department of Housing and Urban Development in August filed a complaint against Facebook, saying the social network lets landlords and home sellers choose who gets to see their ads based on race, color, religion, sex, familial status, national origin, disability and ZIP code.

 In August, Facebook also removed more than 5,000 ad-targeting categories in an effort to limit the ability of advertisers to exclude people based on ethnicity or religion.
 The company also began requiring advertisers to complete a course to educate them on the "difference between acceptable ad targeting and ad discrimination."